elblasco/LPSMT/docs/requirement.md

 - There should a button to preview the document (if the library dose not support live preview)
 - Show the name of the file
 - When clicking on the preview text open the keyboard
-- Above the keyboard there should be a botton list insert markdown syntax
+- Above the keyboard there should be a button list insert markdown syntax
 - The keyboard must be the system one
-- There must be a botton to open a navigation
+- There must be a button to open a file drawer

 -------------------------------------------------------------------------------